Navigation

 I'm going to assume you've already visited the cathedral, so that's not on this walk.
 But something that totally fascinates me is that there's been a place of worship on the site currently occupied by Notre Dame since at least as far back as the Romans, who dedicated a temple to Jupiter there.
 Just look around you now, and realize that the island you're standing on—the Ile de la Cité—was first inhabited by the Parisii, a Celtic group of mostly fishermen and gamesmen (that makes it sound like they were big gamblers, doesn't it?), and then by the Romans, in 52 BCE, and they called this place Lutèce.
 It wasn't until the middle of the 4th century that the name Paris took hold, and pretty much everybody, including the Barbarians, invaded here.
 The construction on Notre Dame started in 1165, and it took until the thirteenth century to complete the cathedral as it was originally envisioned.
 By then, the island you're standing on had someting like thirty tiny little streets criss-crossing through it, which is kind of hard to imagine, and there were houses built right where you're standing on the place in front of the cathedral.Chanoinesse

-Now, to continue on the walk, assuming you're still standing on the Kilometer Zero medal: look to the left of the cathedral, where you'll see the the rue d'Arcole.
+Now, to continue on the walk, assuming you're still standing on the Kilometer Zero medal: look to the left of the cathedral, where you'll see the the [and this is where the temporary start of the walk beginsrue d'Arcole.
 Head down that street and then take the next right onto the rue Chanoinesse.
-You're going to be heading into some little old streets now; if the courtyard door at number 26 is open, go on in and look at the old tombstones that are used as paving stones in the lovely courtyard (that's the courtyard pictured here).
+You're going to be heading into some little old streets now; if the courtyard door Rue de la Coulombe at number 26 is open, go on in and look at the old tombstones that are used as paving stones in the lovely courtyard (that's the courtyard pictured at right).
 Most of the houses on this street are from the sixteenth or seventeenth centuries.
 Retrace your steps, and take the rue de la Coulombe, and then turn right on the rue des Ursins, following it until it turns right into the rue des Chantres.
 Turn left back onto the rue Chanoinesse, and then left on the rue du Cloître Notre Dame.
-Keep going straight onto the lovely Pont Saint-Louis.
+Ile Saint-Louis 'point' Keep going straight onto the lovely Pont Saint-Louis.
 Depending on the day and the weather you will very likely find some interesting entertainment going on on the bridge.

 Cross the bridge and then turn left onto the Quai de Bourbon.
 Go down the steps to the river level, and head over to the northwest "point" of the island.
 Sit down, unpack your lunch, and marvel at how beautiful and cool it is to have lunch in this spot.
 Make a mental note to thank Tom for suggesting that you do this.
 Enjoy your lunch, clean up, and then continue the walk.